 2. That all voluntary euthanasia and right to die societies be invited to affiliate with the Federation.

-Since its founding, the World Federation has come to include 45 right to die organisations from around the world, and has held seventeen additional international conferences , each hosted by one of our member organisations.
+Since its founding, the World Federation has come to include (2013) 51 right to die organisations from 28 countries around the world, and has held nineteen additional international conferences , each hosted by one of the member organisations.